smg6511/flexo-archives-widget/readme.txt

 == Upgrade Notice ==

 = 2.1.2 =
 This is a major upgrade that adds support for multiple Flexo widgets.
+Dutch translation also added.

 = 2.1.1 =
 Fixes PHP4 incompatibility introduced by 2.1.0.
 PHP4 users must upgrade.